DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

-# Development Roadmap: FTCA Form 95 Intake Web App

-This document outlines a unified, step-by-step plan for building the FTCA Form 95 Intake web application, from MVP to production, using a consistent checklist format for all phases, steps, and tasks.

----

-## Phase 0: Codebase Reconciliation (Critical Path)

-**Goal:** Achieve reliable PDF generation on both local and FastComet server environments.

-### Step 0.1: Analyze Key Commits
-- **Local Working Version:** [`370709f`](https://github.com/DanielGoodwyn/west-plaza-j6-ftca-form95/commit/370709f23fb1e97b5385eb2423d78a1688ffc6c3) (_All form-to-PDF functionality works locally._)
-- **First Server Success (No PDF):** [`4d9225c`](https://github.com/DanielGoodwyn/west-plaza-j6-ftca-form95/commit/4d9225cb29f9f097db8968169a32830c58ef1219) (_App runs on FastComet, but PDF generation does not work._)
-- **Test PDF Button Works on Server:** [`13ecb37`](https://github.com/DanielGoodwyn/west-plaza-j6-ftca-form95/commit/13ecb374d31acac12d570dc2e3580c521e768019) (_Test route proves PDF can be filled and saved on FastComet, but only via a test field/button._)
-- [✅] Review canonical form submission and PDF filling logic (370709f)
-- [✅] Note changes that enabled server compatibility (env, paths, etc.) (4d9225c)
-- [✅] Compare PDF generation logic in test route vs. main form submission (13ecb37)

-### Step 0.2: Reconciliation Checklist
-- [✅] Local form submission fills and saves PDF correctly
-- [✅] FastComet server runs app and test PDF route works
-- [✅] Main form submission on FastComet server fills and saves PDF correctly
-- [✅] Unified codebase: merge/test working PDF logic from test route into main form submission
-- [✅] Remove/hide test PDF field/button from UI (temporarily hidden, not fully removed)
-- [✅] End-to-end test: user submits real form, PDF is generated and downloadable/admin-viewable on server
-- [✅] Document reconciliation process and update all docs (plan.md, project.md, stack.md, README.md)

----

-## Phase 1: Foundation & Core MVP

-**Goal:** Create a basic, functional application that can accept data for key fields, store it, and fill a PDF.

-### Step 1.1: Project Setup & Environment
-- [✅] Initialize Git repository
-- [✅] Set up Python virtual environment
-- [✅] Create basic Flask application structure (`app.py`, `templates/`, `static/`, `utils/`, `data/`)
-- [✅] Create initial `requirements.txt` (Flask)
-- [✅] Draft `README.md`, `project.md`, `plan.md`, `python-flask-stack.md`
-- [✅] Download the SF-95 PDF (`data/sf95.pdf`)

-### Step 1.2: PDF Field Name Discovery
-- [✅] Identify all fillable field names in `sf95.pdf`
-- [✅] Use PDF analysis tools to list field names and their types
-- [✅] Deliver a machine-readable mapping file (`data/pdf_field_map.json`)
-- [✅] Update PDF filling logic to use this map

-### Step 1.3: Basic HTML Form
-- [✅] Create frontend HTML form in `templates/form.html`
-- [✅] Include input fields for user-filled and pre-filled sections
-- [✅] Add 'Email Address' and supplemental essay questions (store in DB, not PDF)
-- [✅] Pre-populate fields with specified defaults
-- [🔲] Basic styling with `static/css/style.css` for usability

-### Step 1.4: Backend Form Handling & Data Storage
-- [✅] Flask route (`/submit`) to handle POST requests
-- [✅] Basic server-side validation for submitted data
-    - [✅] All required fields present and not empty
-    - [✅] Correct data formats for dates, numbers
-    - [🔲] Reasonable string lengths for text areas
-    - [✅] User-friendly error messages and form repopulation
-- [✅] Set up SQLite database and schema for all fields
-- [✅] Insert validated data into SQLite
-- [✅] Add `sqlite3` to `requirements.txt`

-### Step 1.5: PDF Filling Logic
-- [✅] Fill the `sf95.pdf` with data from a submission
-- [✅] Choose and install PDF filling library
-- [✅] Create PDF filler script/function
-- [✅] Save filled PDF to output directory with unique filenames
-- [✅] Integrate into `/submit` route
-- [✅] Verify all data is accurately transferred to PDF
-    *   [X] Task: Create `utils/pdf_filler.py`.
-Write a function that takes the form data (and the PDF field name mapping from Step 2) and fills `sf95.pdf`.
-(Logic integrated into `app.py`)
-    *   [X] Task: Save the filled PDF to a designated output directory (e.g., `data/filled_forms/`).
-Name files uniquely (e.g., `submission_id_timestamp.pdf`).
-    *   [X] Integrate this into the `/submit` route in `app.py` after data storage.
-    *   [X] Crucially, this step includes thorough verification that all data (user-input, pre-filled, and calculated values) is accurately transferred from the web form submission, through backend processing, and correctly placed into the designated fields within the generated PDF.
-This confirms the integrity of the PDF field mapping (Step 2) and data handling (Step 4).
+# FTCA Form 95 Intake Web App – Task Checklist

+[✅] Initialize Git repository
+[✅] Set up Python virtual environment
+[✅] Create basic Flask application structure (app.py, templates/, static/, utils/, data/) [✅] Create initial requirements.txt (Flask)
+[✅] Draft README.md, project.md, plan.md, python-flask-stack.md
+[✅] Download the SF-95 PDF (data/sf95.pdf)

+[✅] Identify all fillable field names in sf95.pdf
+[✅] Use PDF analysis tools to list field names and their types [✅] Deliver a machine-readable mapping file (data/pdf_field_map.json) [✅] Update PDF filling logic to use this map

+[✅] Create frontend HTML form in templates/form.html [✅] Include input fields for user-filled and pre-filled sections [✅] Add 'Email Address' and supplemental essay questions (store in DB, not PDF) [✅] Pre-populate fields with specified defaults
+[🔲] Basic styling with static/css/style.css for usability

+[✅] Flask route (/submit) to handle POST requests
+[✅] Basic server-side validation for submitted data [✅] All required fields present and not empty
+[✅] Correct data formats for dates, numbers
+[🔲] Reasonable string lengths for text areas
+[✅] User-friendly error messages and form repopulation [✅] Set up SQLite database and schema for all fields [✅] Insert validated data into SQLite
+[✅] Add sqlite3 to requirements.txt

+[✅] Fill the sf95.pdf with data from a submission
+[✅] Choose and install PDF filling library
+[✅] Create PDF filler script/function
+[✅] Save filled PDF to output directory with unique filenames [✅] Integrate into /submit route
+[✅] Verify all data is accurately transferred to PDF

+[🔲] User Login and Editing After Signature
+    - Enable users to create a password after form submission (on the success page or later via a set/reset password link in an email), allowing them to log in and edit their own submission.
+Support secure role-based access for users, admins, and a superadmin, with robust password and account management.
+    - User Account Flow: Users submit the form with an email (no login required); the email becomes their username.
+Only one submission per email is allowed; a new submission replaces the previous one.
+After submission, users are prompted to create a password (optional) on the success page.
+If they skip password creation, a temporary password is stored in the database (user does not know it; admin can provide it later if needed).
+Users can also set or reset their password later via a set password or forgot password link sent to their email.
+    - Authentication & Roles: Login page allows normal users, admins, and superadmin to log in.
+Only admins and superadmin see the admin dashboard.
+Users can log in to edit their own submission and download their own PDF, but cannot access or download others' PDFs.
+Admins can view/edit/download all submissions and PDFs.
+Superadmin can manage (add/remove/edit/promote/demote) users and admins, and has all admin powers.
+Only one superadmin account exists.
+    - Password Management: Passwords are securely hashed in the database.
+Users and admins can reset their password via a forgot password flow (email-based link).
+    - Access Control & Security: All sensitive actions require authentication.
+No user can access or download another user's PDF unless they are admin or superadmin.
+    - Email Verification (Last Phase): Email verification will be required before allowing login/editing (to prevent someone else from using their email).
+Implement this as the final step after all other features are complete.
+    - Admin Impersonation (Optional, Low Priority): Admins may impersonate users for support purposes, if not difficult to implement.

+[🔲] Basic notification upon successful PDF generation (logging or email) [🔲] Create utils/notifier.py to send email using smtplib [🔲] Allow SMTP server, sender/recipient emails to be set via env/config [🔲] Integrate notification into /submit route

+[🔲] Add/Edit button on review page to allow user to edit submission before signing [🔲] Client-side JavaScript validation for better UX (required fields, data types, char limits) [🔲] Server-side validation enhancement: more comprehensive checks [🔲] Calculation for Field 12d (Total) on frontend and backend [🔲] Improve handling of checkbox for Field 3

+[🔲] Interactive PDF review & signing workflow (review, sign, download signed PDF) [🔲] Improved styling & responsiveness (static/css/style.css) [🔲] Robust error handling & logging (comprehensive backend errors, user-friendly frontend messages, structured logging) [🔲] Security hardening (CSRF protection, input sanitization, file permissions, rate limiting) [🔲] Configuration management (move config to env/config file) [🔲] Admin portal features (dashboard, data grid, CSV download, PDF management, consolidated PDF download) [🔲] Dockerization (Dockerfile, dependencies, test Docker run) [🔲] Unit & integration testing
+[🔲] Documentation review & update (README.md, operational procedures)
+[🔲] Ongoing monitoring & maintenance (logs, backups, dependency updates)

 6.  **Step 6: Basic Notification (Day 8-9)**
     *   [/] Objective: Send a simple notification upon successful PDF generation.
 (Logging done, not email)